Financial Aid Information

 Changes in enrollment status, including dropping courses, withdrawing from the college, or stopping attendance, could result in a reduction of the students’ financial aid award, and therefore may reduce or eliminate a potential credit balance.
 Credit balance refunds, where tuition and fee payments are made by any federal, state, or local financial aid program will be credited back to the proper program if a student:

-2. Reduces their credit to below their original Pell award status.
+- Reduces their credit below their original Pell award status.

 Angelina College follows the state-mandated refund policy for students who withdraw from all classes OR reduce their credit hour load, as follows:

 Students planning to drop a course or withdraw from the college should see the Financial Aid Office to determine how their aid will be affected.
-A student may drop a course or courses by completing the necessary form in the Office of the Registrar.
-A student withdrawing from the college must see their assigned advisor to complete an exit interview, and submit their request in writing in person or via fax or mail.
-All necessary forms can be obtained in the Office of the Registrar.
-Please see the Angelina College General Bulletin for complete requirements for officially withdrawing from the college.
+A student may drop a course or courses by completing the necessary form in the Office of the enrollment Services.

 According to federal regulations refunds must be credited back to the federal programs in this order*: